 DECORATE EMOJI GUMBALLS

 I really think kids would love to decorate their own gumballs like this idea from the Tiny Prints blog.
-No, not with Sharpies; again, use edible food pens from Wilton or Americolor like these I found on Amazon.
+[Edited: no longer available] No, not with Sharpies; again, use edible food pens from Wilton or Americolor like these I found on Amazon.

 And of course, you can apply the decorating ideas to macarons, cupcakes, you name it.
 Kids like making cute stuff then eating it.
 That’s basically the point.